This content applies to England only.

 - stop the eviction if there are exceptional circumstances

-- allow you to pay off arrears by instalments.
+- allow you to pay off arrears by installments.

 Discretionary grounds include whether: